hychiang-git/ken012git.github.io/_posts/2025-02-23-PEQA-summary.md

 - **Reduces memory** consumption during **fine-tuning** and **deployment**, making LLM adaptation feasible even for resource-constrained settings.
 - Maintains quantization benefits post fine-tuning, ensuring **accelerated inference**.
 - Demonstrates resilience in performance recovery, even for **sub-4-bit quantized models**, on large-scale instruction datasets.
-- **Scales up to 65B parameter models** while achieving performance close to full-precision fine-tuning.
+- **Scales up to 65B parameter models** while achieving performance close to full-precision LoRA fine-tuning.
 {% include figure.html path="assets/img/posts/peqa/results_overview.png" title="PEQA Overview" class="img-fluid rounded z-depth-1" %}
 <br>

 ## Summary
-- **Problem Statement**: LLM fine-tuning is memory-intensive, even with PEFT, as full-precision weights remain a bottleneck.
-Quantization can reduce memory but is typically applied post-training, limiting adaptability.
+- **Problem Statement**: LLM fine-tuning is memory-intensive, even with PEFT such as LoRA, as full-precision weights remain a bottleneck.
+Quantization can reduce memory but is typically applied post-training, which limits the adaptability.
 - **Solution**: PEQA bridges this gap by fine-tuning only the *quantization scales* of a pre-quantized LLM while keeping the integer weights frozen.
 This enables task-specific adaptation with minimal overhead.
 - **PEQA Framework**:
   - **Step 1 Decomposition**: Pre-trained model weights are quantized into sub-4-bit integers with associated scaling factors.